curegit/precure-stylegan-ada/README.md

 - CuPy (with CUDA & cuDNN)
 - Matplotlib

-You may need GPU support to train your own models.
+You should need GPU support to train your own models.
+Note that it does not support distributed training across multiple GPUs.

 Matplotlib is required to draw learning curves.